Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 **Behavioral Overview**
 1. Initializes the `BoardManager` based on the configuration parameters.
-2. Assigns player controllers based on the selected mode (human or AI).
+2. Assigns player controllers based on the selected mode (human or computer).
 3. Runs a loop until no legal moves remain.
 4. Executes validation for all moves before committing them.
 5. Records and displays round-by-round progress.